mohamadrahdan/Regression-Model-Improving-Accuracy/README.md

-# Linear Regression model
-A simple Linear Regression model developed from a Kaggle notebook for predictive analysis
 # Regression Model — Improving Model Accuracy through Feature Engineering

 This project demonstrates how feature engineering, data scaling, and evaluation metrics can significantly improve the accuracy of regression models.